 The key is to find your passion, embrace it, and go for it!
 When you sign up for membership, you will fill out an application and tell us what you’d like to do and/or learn.
 When we get started on grounds, we match you up with those who might assist you in learning your craft or those who might wish to learn from your experiences!

 In short, everyone contributes just as villagers back then would have experienced.

-- While camping is limited, certain member levels will be able to live in the settlement or in a reserved area of the behind-the-scenes campground Friday through Sunday during the faire’s season, depending on historical accuracy of your tent.
-Not a fan of living like a “barbarian”?
-We have access to showers, bathrooms and more.
-There is a $50 refundable deposit made to the faire for your campsite, returnable at the end of the faire’s season in late September after your tent site has been verified as cleaned up.
+- Members will be able to live in the settlement or in a reserved area of the behind-the-scenes campground Friday through Sunday during the faire’s season, depending on availability and historical accuracy of your tent.

 Single Member, 2015

 Become a valuable member of a growing community dedicated to the entertainment and education of all interested in ancient Scandinavian life.
 And have fun doing it!
 Membership includes Participants Pass ($125+ value), preferred parking for one (up to a $190 value), camping for one ($125 value), and all the goodness membership in Skaldvik has to offer.

 Bring the clan and save over $400!
 Two adults (18+) may join, each with their own benefits!
 Includes seasonal preferred parking for two cars ($380 value), Participants Pass for two ($250+ value), camping for two ($200 value), workshops, community, learning, and more.
 Remember, children 12 and under are free!